BenjaminAlbrecht84/Diamond_XXL/README.rst

 =======

 ============== ======= ===========
 Option         Default Description
 ============== ======= ===========
 -exe                   Path to DIAMOND binary file.
 -d                     Path to DIAMOND database file.
 -q                     Path to query input file in FASTA or FASTQ format.
 -o                     Path to output folder.
 -p             max     Number of CPU threads.
---minBitScore 30       Minimum sumScore to keep a run of matches.
+--minBitScore  30      Minimum BitScore for a reported hit.
 --realign              Realings all alignments reported by DIAMOND.
 ============== ======= ===========